rust-lang/rust/text/0000-kinds-of-allocators.md

 ### Type-based Helper Methods

-Some readers might skim over the `Kind` API and immediately say "yuck, all I wanted to do was allocate some nodes for a tree-structure and let my clients choose how the backing memory is chosen!
-Why do I have to wrestle with this `Kind` business?"
+Some readers might skim over the `Layout` API and immediately say "yuck, all I wanted to do was allocate some nodes for a tree-structure and let my clients choose how the backing memory is chosen!
+Why do I have to wrestle with this `Layout` business?"

 I agree with the sentiment; that's why the `Allocator` trait provides a family of methods capturing [common usage patterns][],